Bass note

 Examples with bass note in red: C major chord in root position close position (C), open position (C), first inversion (E), second inversion (G), and cluster on C (C).

-In pre-tonal theory (Early music), root notes were not considered and thus the bass was the most defining note of a sonority.
-See: thoroughbass.
+In pre-tonal theory (early music), root notes were not considered and thus the bass was the most defining note of a sonority.
 In pandiatonic chords the bass often does not determine the chord, as is always the case with a nonharmonic bass.